S. 2074: Servicemembers’ Credit Monitoring Enhancement Act

 Nationwide credit reporting agencies

-They would need to update eligibility rules, forms, systems, and compliance practices to cover the broader military population.
+They would update eligibility rules, forms, and systems to cover the broader military population within the one-year window.

 Lenders and financial service companies